 the General Terms.

-2.3) Information Technology Pty Ltd may make commercially reasonable changes to the General Terms and the Product Terms (together the “Terms of Service”) from time to time.
+2.3) MIT Ventures Pty Ltd may make commercially reasonable changes to the General Terms and the Product Terms (together the “Terms of Service”) from time to time.
 The Client will remain governed by the Terms of Service in effect on the Agreement commencement date until the end of the then-current term.
-If the Agreement is renewed, it will be renewed under Information Technology Pty Ltd’s then current Terms of Service.
+If the Agreement is renewed, it will be renewed under MIT Ventures Pty Ltd’s then current Terms of Service.

 3. Fees and Pricing